jeffscyberjournal/CTFbin/Alfred.md

 # Alfred
 Exploit Jenkins to gain an initial shell, then escalate your privileges by exploiting Windows authentication tokens.

-In this room, we'll learn how to exploit a common misconfiguration on a widely used automation server(Jenkins - This tool is used to create continuous integration/continuous development pipelines that allow developers to automatically deploy their code once they made changes to it).
-After which, we'll use an interesting privilege escalation method to get full system access.
+Exploit a common misconfiguration on a widely used automation server(Jenkins - This tool is used to create continuous integration/continuous development pipelines that allow developers to automatically deploy their code once they made changes to it).
+After which, apply methods escalate privilege to get full system access.

 # Task 1 Initial Access: